Slow Cooker Potato Leek Soup

 - Melt butter in a sauté pan over medium-low heat.
 Add leeks and cook for 5-7 minutes, until softened, stirring often.

-- Add to slow cooker along with diced potatoes, 3 cups of milk, chicken stock, salt and pepper.
+- Add to the slow cooker along with diced potatoes, 3 cups of milk (reserve 1 cup for later), chicken stock, salt and pepper.
 Cover and slow cook on low heat for 4 hours.
-Remove lid and check potatoes.
+Remove the lid and check the potatoes.
 They should be soft when pierced with a fork.

-- Mix reserved 1 cup of milk and cornstarch with a whisk until well blended.
-If you want to add a little more rich creaminess to this soup, you can add a couple of tablespoons of heavy cream to this cornstarch mixture.
-Add mixture to the soup and continue to cook on low heat for additional 10 minutes, or until soup is thickened. * I pour the soup into a stockpot to do this on the stovetop over medium-low heat right before serving.
+- Mix the reserved 1 cup of cold milk and cornstarch with a whisk until well blended.
+Add the mixture to the soup and continue to cook on low heat for an additional 10 minutes, or until the soup is thickened. *I transfer the soup into a stockpot to do this on the stovetop over medium-low heat right before serving.

 - Ladle into bowls and add crumbled bacon and any other favorite toppings.